COIL-Edinburgh/HweiLing_Centromere_Quantification/README.md

 To use this script you need to have Cellpose installed on your computer and the BIOP Cellpose wrapper installed in your IJ plugins.
 To install Cellpose to use with ImageJ on a windows computer;
 - Install Anaconda from https://www.anaconda.com/products/distribution
 - Add Anaconda to path https://www.datacamp.com/tutorial/installing-anaconda-windows, you need to have admin rights on your computer.
+Make sure to open command prompt and initialise anaconda ('conda init')
 - Install Cellpose https://github.com/MouseLand/cellpose#local-installation
 - Add the ijl-utilities-wrapper jar to your ImageJ plugins folder (download the jar here: https://mvnrepository.com/artifact/ch.epfl.biop/ijl-utilities-wrappers/0.3.23)
 - BIOP should appear as a plugin, navigate to BIOP -> Cellpose -> Define Env and prefs